Heated Windshield Replacement: What You Need to Know

-This page explains how heated windshields work and what to know if your heated windshield gets damaged and needs to get fixed.
+This page explains how heated windshields work and what to know if your heated windshield gets damaged and needs a car windshield replacement.

 What's a Heated Windshield?

 A heated windshield is a windshield with a built-in grid of wires at the bottom of the windshield.